This thread was archived. Please ask a new question if you need help.

 So... to summarize what I think we've learned so far:

 - The second tab is generated from within Firefox; it is not a second request from Office 2013

 - The second tab is not generated by an HTTP redirect

 - The second tab is not generated by a script

 - The second tab appears both on internal and external networks

 Do you have any extensions that could be a factor?
 You could test using Firefox's Safe Mode.
 That's a standard diagnostic tool to bypass interference by extensions (and some custom settings).
-More info: Troubleshoot Firefox issues using Safe Mode.
+More info: Diagnose Firefox issues using Troubleshoot Mode.

 You can restart Firefox in Safe Mode using